 Optional toppings: Sliced avocado, fresh cilantro, shredded Monterey Jack cheese, Mexican hot sauce, lime wedges

-For the soup: Place all the ingredients in the insert of a slow cooker in an even layer.
+Place all the ingredients in the insert of a 4-quart or larger slow cooker in an even layer.
 Cover the slow cooker and cook until the chicken is tender and the soup is flavorful, 6 hours on low or 4 hours on high.

 Freezing instructions: This soup can be frozen for up to 2 months.